 If you’re volunteering abroad, you probably will be working in a place where a different language is spoken.
 By interacting with locals, you’ll have a chance to work on your language skills.
 You can also enroll in language classes, while you’re overseas.
 Either way, practice your new language as much as possible.
 You’re not only showing the locals that you care about communicating with them in their language, but you’re gaining valuable in-person experience with the language.

 We all know that textbook language learning is quite different from real life!
 And, that immersive language learning while a teen is important for both real life interactions and future professional opportunities.

 10. Volunteering Changes the World — One Bit at a Time

 Are your efforts worth it?
-Many teens (and parents) will raise this question — a good one to think about.
-As Zahara Heckscher, the author of How to Live your Dream of Volunteering Overseas, reminds us:
+Many teens (and parents) will raise this question—a good one to think about.
+As Zahara Heckscher, the co-author of the classics How to Live your Dream of Volunteering Overseas and Learning Service, reminds us: